hybridgroup/gobot/drivers/i2c/README.md

 # I2C

-This package provides drivers for [i2c](https://en.wikipedia.org/wiki/I%C2%B2C)devices .
-It is normally not used directly, but instead is registered by an adaptor such as [firmata](https://github.com/hybridgroup/gobot/platforms/firmata) that supports the needed interfaces for i2c devices.
+This package provides drivers for [i2c](https://en.wikipedia.org/wiki/I%C2%B2C)devices.
+It must be used along with an adaptor such as [firmata](https://github.com/hybridgroup/gobot/platforms/firmata) that supports the needed interfaces for i2c devices.

 ## Getting Started